 In July 2004, the Company acquired certain identifiable assets of FaceTime Communications, Inc. The transaction transferred certain existing customer contracts of FaceTime to the Company.
 The purchase price was based in part on future revenue generated from the former FaceTime client base.
 The total acquisition costs were approximately \$394.
-The total acquisition cost is being amortized ratably over a period of 24 months, representing the current estimate of the term of the acquired client relationships.
-The net acquisition costs of \$52 and \$105 are included in "Assets - Intangibles, net" on the Company's March 31, 2006 and December 31, 2005 balance sheets, respectively.
+The total acquisition was amortized ratably over a period of 24 months, representing the estimate of the term of the acquired client relationships.
+The net acquisition costs of \$0 and \$105 are included in "Assets - Intangibles, net" on the Company's June 30, 2006 and December 31, 2005 balance sheets, respectively.